nforgeio/neonKUBE/Doc/DEVELOPER.md

       * Click **Next** until you get to the last page.
       * Click **Close** to close the SHFB installer.

+29. *Optional:* Install the [Bridge to Kubernetes](https://docs.microsoft.com/en-us/visualstudio/bridge/overview-bridge-to-kubernetes) Visual Studio extension to be able to debug service code from outside the cluster.

-29. *Optional*: Create the **EDITOR** environment variable and point it to `C:\Program Files\Notepad++\notepad++.exe` or your favorite text editor executable.
+30. *Optional:* Create the **EDITOR** environment variable and point it to `C:\Program Files\Notepad++\notepad++.exe` or your favorite text editor executable.

-30. *Optional*: Maintainers will need to install then **GitHub CLI** from here: https://cli.github.com/
+31. *Optional:* Maintainers will need to install then **GitHub CLI** from here: https://cli.github.com/

-31: *Optional:* Maintainers will need to **AWS client version 2** from: [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)
+32: *Optional:* Maintainers will need to **AWS client version 2** from: [here](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)

-32: *Optional:* Maintainers authorized to perform releases will need to follow the README.md instructions in the neonCLOUD repo to configure credentials for the GitHub Releases and the Container Registry.
+33: *Optional:* Maintainers authorized to perform releases will need to follow the README.md instructions in the neonCLOUD repo to configure credentials for the GitHub Releases and the Container Registry.